mattsnider/django-html5-boilerplate/README.md

         <p class="browsehappy">YOUR MESSAGE</p>
     {% endblock %}

+In version 1.0.3 two new template variables were added `html_attr` and `body_attr` so you can add attributes to those html elements (such as `id` to the body tag and `manifest` to html tag).
+You need to provide these arguments as strings to the template.

 If you use Google Analytics (GA), then H5BP includes the script for it right into the page.
 You will need to provide the template variable `DH5BP_GA_CODE` with your GA code to activate the script.
 You will probably want to use a context_processor for this:

 > https://docs.djangoproject.com/en/dev/ref/templates/api/#writing-your-own-context-processors